paulvangentcom/heartrate_analysis_python/docs/algorithmfunctioning.rst

 .. image:: images/CO2_RRbreath.jpg
    :align: center

-The problem is now reduced to one of peak finding.
+The problem is now reduced to one of frequency domain transformation.
 Breathing rate can be extracted using the toolkit.
 After calling the 'process' function, breathing rate (in Hz) is available in the dict{} object that is returned.

 .. code-block:: python